Steffo99/lihzahrd/README.md

 > **Warning**
 >
-> Maliciously designed Terraria worlds can drain system resources, crash the interpreter, or possibly do more evil things!
+> Loading maliciously designed Terraria worlds can drain system resources, crash the interpreter, or possibly do more evil things!
 >
 > **Make sure you trust the worlds you are parsing!**